Chloroacetaldehyde: Reactions

+Being bifunctional, chloroacetaldehyde is a precursor to many heterocyclic compounds.
+It condenses with thiourea derivatives to give aminothiazoles.
+This reaction was once used in the preparation of sulfathiazole, one of the first sulfa drugs.
+Chloroacetaldehyde is a building block in the synthesis of the pharmaceuticals altizide, polythiazide, brotizolam, and ciclotizolam.
+Chloroacetaldehyde is an alkylating agent.
+It reacts with adenosine and cytidine to give cyclic products containing a fused imidazole group.
+This reaction is related to the possible mutagenic properties of chloroacetaldehyde.

 Environmental aspects

 Chloroacetaldehyde is a metabolite in the degradation of 1,2-dichloroethane, which initially converts to chloroethanol.
-This metabolic pathway is topical because 1,2-dichloroethane is produced on a large as a precursor to vinyl chloride.
+This metabolic pathway is topical because 1,2-dichloroethane is produced on a large scale as a precursor to vinyl chloride.

 Safety

 Chloroacetaldehyde is corrosive to mucous membranes.
 It irritates eyes, skin and respiratory tract.

 Based on data collected from human studies in 1962, exposures to 45 ppm of chloroacetaldehyde were found to be disagreeable and caused conjunctival irritation to the subjects.
 The Occupational Safety and Health Administration established a permissible exposure limit at a ceiling of 1 ppm (3 mg/m3) for exposures to chloroacetaldehyde.